sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 The negative coefficient for _new\_user1_ (1 indicating the dummy column for _new\_user_=1) suggests that new users are less likely to convert.
 Also, the user is more likely to convert if he/she has visited more pages.

-**Decision Trees**
+### Decision Trees

 Decision trees are a better way to communicate a predictive model to the marketing team.
-We will build a random forest and verify the importance of the variables.
+I first build a random forest and verify the importance of the variables.

 ~~~ r
 > rf.model <- randomForest(y=conversion_rate_table[train,]$converted,